Wafaamohamed2/Binding/README.md

- # Project Overview
+ # Project OverviewThis
-This ASP.NET Core MVC project demonstrates essential features such as model binding, basic CRUD operations, and user authentication.
+   ASP.NET Core MVC project demonstrates essential features such as model binding, basic CRUD operations, user authentication, and role management.
-The project is designed to serve as a learning resource for understanding how data is passed between controllers, models, and views in an ASP.NET Core application.
+   The project is designed to serve as a learning resource  for understanding how data is passed between controllers, models, and views in an ASP.NET Core application, and how to implement role-based access control.
 # Features :
   # 1. Model Binding in BindController1
    The BindController1 demonstrates how ASP.NET Core maps incoming request data to action method parameters.